-Mark Lightfoot stepped in the CEO role in 2018.
-He joined Chess as financial director in 2008 and was most recently chief financial officer.
+Mark Lightfoot, Chief Financial Officer, joined Chess as financial director in 2008.
 Mark drives outstanding performance across his team, ensuring great financial control, and has a proven track record in building external relationships and securing financial support as we continue our growth journey

 We recently interviewed Mark Lightfoot, our CEO, about our award-winning culture and what advice he'd give to other companies on this same journey.
 Read more about:

 - Performance and culture go hand in hand >

 - Creating a great place to work for >

 - Keeping the culture alive during the pandemic >

 When I first joined Chess in 2006 as a Financial controller, we were a completely different business.
 It is fascinating how quickly we grew into the company we are today and what opportunities this opened to our people, including myself, looking at my journey.
 We accelerated our growth and expanded our portfolio from purely telco services to security, digital and ICT.
 However, the one thing that has been constant from the moment I joined to this very day is our culture.

 This year we were delighted to achieve 3* Best Companies Accreditation again, placing in the top 15 large companies in the UK for the 6th year running, and extended our time in the top 100 to 12 years.
 We also achieved 2nd best Telecoms company to work for in the UK.
 These awards are for each and every one of our people who have been tremendous since lockdown began.

 Performance and culture go hand in hand